Language selection

 Partnerships to combat climate change in developing countries

-As part of Canada’s doubling of its previous climate commitment from $2.65 billion to $5.3 billion and its objective to leverage the climate action expertise and commitment of organizations in Canada, $315 million has been allocated for Partnering for Climate to fund projects from civil society, Indigenous Peoples and other organizations in Canada that will support climate change adaptation in Sub-Saharan Africa and other parts of the world.
+As part of Canada’s $5.3 billion climate finance commitment and its objective to leverage the climate action expertise and commitment of organizations in Canada, $315 million has been allocated for Partnering for Climate.
+This initiative will fund projects from civil society, Indigenous Peoples, and other organizations in Canada.
+It will support climate change adaptation in Sub-Saharan Africa and other parts of the world.

-A total of $300 million in funding will support projects that use nature-based solutions to help countries, communities and people in Sub-Saharan Africa – a particularly climate-vulnerable region –to become more resilient to the impacts of climate change.
+A total of $300 million will support projects that use nature-based solutions to help countries, communities, and people in Sub-Saharan Africa.
+This will help this particularly climate-vulnerable region become more resilient to the impacts of climate change.
 This funding includes at least $20 million to help advance women’s rights and climate change adaptation.

 A further $15 million in funding will support Indigenous Peoples Partnering for Climate.